NOC-MSM/CoNES/docs/building.rst

                                    # If empty and building on the commandline, the build terminate

-In addtion, there are several other input files: ``MY_SRC.tar.gz`` contains any updated source files required to build NEMO; ``setup_nemo`` is the NEMO/XIOS build script, which checks out the source code and builds NEMO/XIOS using the ``arch_files`` compiler directives for the container environment.
+In addtion, there are several other input files: :file:`MY_SRC.tar.gz` contains any updated source files required to build NEMO; :file:`setup_nemo` is the NEMO/XIOS build script, which checks out the source code and builds NEMO/XIOS using the :file:`arch_files` compiler directives for the container environment.

 In the :singularity:`%post` section, the base OS is defined along with mandatory binaries.
-Any relevant dependencies not available via :bash:``apt-get`` (MPI, HDF5 and netCDF) are built from source.
-Finally, NEMO and XIOS are compiled using the previously imported setup script from :singularity:``%files``.
+Any relevant dependencies not available via :bash:`apt-get` (MPI, HDF5 and netCDF) are built from source.
+Finally, NEMO and XIOS are compiled using the previously imported setup script from :singularity:`%files`.
 The following is truncated for brevity:

 .. code-block:: singularity